 TA opportunities are often available in the School of Biological Science.
 The UCI School of Medicine (SOM) requires PhD students in SOM to take the university's TA training, known as TAPDP (TA Professional Development Program) prior to accepting TA positions.
 This is for students to be TA ready.
 TAPDP is offered each Fall quarter.
 The training is valuable to develop personal time and project management, pedagogical skills, and support strategies for supervising undergrads in your labs.
-Additionally, the training instrumental in preparing for their roles as TAs and in succeeding professionally.
+Additionally, the training connects PhD students in similar fields of study.
+Previous participants have considered this training instrumental in preparing for their roles as TAs and in succeeding professionally.